I specialize in fiction writing, how-to articles, and web content.

 How effective an educational campaign on the census is prior to the census taking place determines how successful the census exercise eventually becomes.
 Many times, certain countries cannot get accurate population figures through population censuses simply because intensive and effective educational campaigns on the importance of the census to the nation weren’t done before the census exercises.

 When people become aware of the importance of the census, they are encouraged to make themselves available to be counted and cooperate with census officers to ensure a smooth census exercise that provides accurate population figures for the country.

 8. Poor Demographic Maps

-Because of demographic maps that aren’t reliable, it becomes very difficult for the authorities to know all the remote areas (especially the very remote areas) in the country and go there to conduct the census exercise.
-The problem with unreliable or poor demographic maps is the fact that it results in some extremely remote villages not appearing on the maps.
-Such areas therefore end up not being visited by census officials.
+Because of demographic maps that aren’t reliable, it becomes very difficult for the authorities to know all the remote areas (especially the very remote areas) and conduct the census exercise.
+The problem with unreliable or poor demographic maps is that it results in some extremely remote villages not appearing on the maps.
+Such areas, therefore, end up not being visited by census officials.

-The above-mentioned are the most common reasons why certain countries (usually underdeveloped countries) are unable to obtain accurate population census figures during population censuses.
-Of all the above reasons, the massive costs involved in conducting census happens to be the biggest challenge that nations across the world have to battle with.
-Many underdeveloped nations, because of very weak economies, struggle a lot getting adequate funds to purchase inputs or logistics for a smooth census exercise.
-As a result of that, these countries find it very challenging conducting successful censuses.
+The above-mentioned issues are the most common reasons why certain countries (usually underdeveloped countries) cannot obtain accurate population census figures.
+Of all the above reasons, the massive costs involved in carrying out a census happen to be the biggest challenge that nations across the world have to battle.
+Due to their very weak economies, many developing nations struggle to get adequate funds to purchase inputs or logistics for a smooth census exercise.
+As a result, these countries find it very challenging to conduct successful censuses.